TheAlexBarth/MANERRFC/README.md

 # Getting started

 To work through these scripts, follow the numeric flow of the files for the R scripts.
-If a script is prefixed with a letter, it corresponds to what the script does. s = supplemental analysis, t = temporary analysis, u = utilites.

-Right now, most of the project is free-form/exploratory so the workflow isn't super clear
+Many of these are data generating and need not be ran multiple times.
+I try to write code to function as units - scripts should be able to be run from terminal.

 Data products correspond to the script which produced them.

+# R/

+-   00: import ecotaxa data and inital formatting
+-   01: import environmental
+-   02: merge environmental to scales matching etx data

-# R
+# Stan/

-t01: Data for processing the analysis of data from Copano Summers
+A generalized stan script to support the mixture model.

-# Data
+# Data/

-All data are stored in the data folder
+All data are stored in the data folder.
+Note there are some preexisting (non-numbered) data pieces.
+SWMP data came from pre-processed set of data exported from CDMO.
+PDSI data was downloaded from {INSERT?}